Review at a Glance

 Breville Barista Express - The All-in-One

-Breville Barista Express If you don't already own a grinder, the Breville Barista Express at $749.95 is genuinely tempting.
-Built-in conical burr grinder, PID temperature control out of the box, 30-second warm-up.
-I tested one for two months before this review.
-The shots are good, not great.
-The grinder is mediocre by enthusiast standards, and the 54mm portafilter limits future upgrades.
+If you don't already own a grinder, the Breville Barista Express is genuinely tempting.
+According to the product listing, it has an integrated conical burr grinder and digital PID temperature control out of the box, plus a 30-second warm-up.
+The integrated grinder is modest by enthusiast standards, and the 54mm portafilter limits future upgrades.
 But for someone who wants espresso this weekend with no fuss, it's the pragmatic choice.
-4.7/5 from 19,500 reviews.
+Check recent owner reviews for real-world reports on grinder and shot quality.

 Breville Barista Pro - The Premium All-in-One